thienngho/python_sample_project/README.md

 Scrape the list of vehicles reviewed (only results page 1) and store them locally (sqlite? json file? etc).

 Then, using flask, create a simple webpage endpoint that displays an HTML table showing the title (year/make/model) and summary of the vehicle.
 You can have 1 table for Trucks, and one for Sport.

-This task should be limited to 4 hours maximum, and you will be paid for this time.
-If you have questions, or get stuck, feel free to reach out and ask us.
-When the task is complete, please send us a link to a github repository showing your work.

 Bonus features:
 - Crawl pagination (results page 2, 3, etc of the car lists)